JasonPlawinski/SuperResolution/README.md

+# Fourier and Edge Loss for GAN-Based Single Image Super Resolution

 This repository is part of the work I did during my year at Osaka University with the exchange program with FrontierLab@OsakaU.
 It was also presented at MIRU 2018 in Sapporo on August 8th during the poster session.